 Composable Mementos are a great way to reward loyal holders of your past, lower-density Mementos, some of which may have been a struggle or expensive to upkeep.
 They provide a good reason for your collectors to keep polishing your earliest, weakest Mementos.
 If you show them that you’re an active, playful Member with ideas and plans for your future events, they’re likely to expect a Composable is on the way.
 Give it to them.
 A “thank you” for believing in your ideas and creativity.

 And that’s it.
 That’s really all you need to know to build your first Memento.
 And the Memento Crafter walks you through most of this anyway.

 But it doesn’t end there.
 Once you’ve built a Memento, you’ll need to drop it, and your attendees will want to claim it and use it.
-In the next few posts of this series, we’ll talk about how to release your Memento and all the things your collectors can do with it at Remarkist.
+Move on to Part 3 of this series for information about the approval process and permissible content creation.
+In future posts of this series, we’ll talk about how to release your Memento and all the things your collectors can do with it at Remarkist.